roboshoes/grunt-bake/README.md

 </html>
 ```

-Additionally the the `_if` statement also works with inlining the bake content.
+Additionally the `_if` statement also works with inlining the bake content.

 ```html
 <html>